HpWang-whu/RoReg/README.md

 python Train.py --component ET # for local rotations
 ```

-After the training of RoReg-Desc and local rotation estimation, you can following the commonds to train rotation-guided detector yourself:
+After the training of RoReg-Desc and local rotation estimation, you can follow the commonds to train rotation-guided detector yourself:
 ```
 python trainset.py --component RD python Train.py --component RD